Emergence of Hilbert Space Fragmentation in Ising Models with a Weak Transverse Field

-A Hamiltonian ${\hat H_{1}}$ itself is non-integrable.
+The Hamiltonian ${\hat H_{1}}$ itself is presumably non-integrable.
 To demonstrate this, let us choose a subspace having no frozen regions.
 In Fig.~\ref{fig:Fig3}~(b), we perform the analysis of energy-level statistics for this subspace.
 We calculate the distribution of the consecutive energy-gap ratio $r_{n}=\min \left(\delta_{n}/\delta_{n-1},\delta_{n-1}/\delta_{n}\right)$ with $\delta_{n}:=E_{n+1}-E_{n}$, where $E_{n}$ denotes the $n$th energy eigenvalue in the subspace \cite{atas2013distribution}.
-The statistics of this ratio in Fig.~\ref{fig:Fig3}~(b) (the blue bars) shows a good agreement with that of the Gaussian Orthogonal Ensemble (GOE), indicating that this subspace as well as the entire $\hat{H}_1$ is non-integrable.
-Note that the GOE distribution is obtained only after resolving apparent symmetries, whereas the Poisson-like distribution often appears when the system has some symmetry such as inversion \cite{gubin2012quantum,d2016quantum,hamazaki2016generalized,mondaini2018comment}.
-This is also the case in ${\hat H_{1}}$ as can be seen from the brown bars in Fig.~\ref{fig:Fig3}~(b).
+The statistics of this ratio in Fig.~\ref{fig:Fig3}~(b) shows a good agreement with that of the Gaussian Orthogonal Ensemble (GOE), indicating that this subspace as well as the entire $\hat{H}_1$ is non-integrable.

 Additionally, in the subspace without frozen regions, we numerically find eigenstates with low entanglement in the bulk of the spectrum, which are regarded as quantum many-body scarred states \cite{moudgalya2018entanglement,turner2018weak,papic2021weak,serbyn2021quantum}.
 Figure~\ref{fig:Fig3}~(c) demonstrates the presence of such states around $E=0, \pm1,\pm\sqrt2$ and $\pm\sqrt6$.
 The origin of these states cannot be attributed to frozen regions as they are excluded in this subspace.
-We find that some of them originate from specific local structures of the adjacency graph of the Hamiltonian \cite{desaules2021proposal,surace2021quantum}; see supplementary material for details \cite{suppbib}.
+We find that some of them originate from specific local structures of the adjacency graph of the Hamiltonian \cite{desaules2021proposal,surace2021quantum}; see the Supplemental Material for details \cite{suppbib2}.

 Interestingly, we find that the one-dimensional PXP model and the XX model can be embedded as melting regions of the model ${\hat H_1}$.
 First, let us discuss the emergent PXP model (see the area {\it B} in Fig.~\ref{fig:Fig1twocol}~(c)).
 In this one-dimensional region, all sites are adjacent to the frozen sites with up spins.
 Therefore, in this region, every spin can be flipped only when its two nearest neighbors are down due to the kinetic constraint.
 Hence, the system is effectively governed by